mandathompson/mandathompson/README.md

 ### Hi!
 I'm [Amanda][website]!

 ## I'm a mom of three, avid reader and gamer, and full stack developer!
-- I'm currently learning Node
+- I'm currently learning React
 - 2020 Goals: survive the rest of the apocalypse and learn Typescript
 - The new Fable reboot looks like it will be amazing